The Rexi Method

 Audiences forget information because they often don’t pay attention to it in the first place.
 Use the right attention triggers and you’ll get audiences to focus where it matters.
 That means using techniques such as color, size, texture, continuation and others to attract attention.
 It also means presenting your story in a way that appeals to the audience’s expectations, goals and knowledge.

 Memory Magnets—Visual elements (text and graphics) that make any content memorable.

 Just because audiences pay attention doesn’t mean they’ll remember.
 Memory Magnets include mental models, associations, authenticity, amplification, and repetition that get people to remember your key points.

 You’ve got them to pay attention and remember, but will they act?
 To influence behavior, you must master the skill of appealing to human motivational drivers, such as the need for achievement, autonomy, efficiency, excitement, prominence, or freedom from worry.

 Deliver Presentations That Get Results — Consistently

-Don’t just hope people will get your message and act on it; persuade them by using the Rexi Method and proven techniques based on brain science.
+Don’t just hope people will get your message and act on it; persuade them by using techniques based on brain science.

 Debunking Presentation Myths